Oh my darlin' Clementine Cupcakes

 - ¾ c fresh ricotta cheese, room temperature

-- 1 stick plus 1 tbsp butter, melted and cooled
+- 1 stick plus 1 tablespoon butter, melted and cooled

 - 1 large egg, room temp